 Follow your gut.
 If an email or petition seems to be probing for too much information, opt not to share.

-Allstate Identity Protection has your back during election season — and beyond
+We have your back during election season — and beyond

 Even with the utmost care, you may find yourself sharing more personal information than usual during election season.

 If you’re an Allstate Identity Protection member and you’ve enabled key features such as dark web and social media monitoring, our rapid alerts will let you know right away if we spot your PII in the wrong place.
 If your identity is compromised, we can walk you through the issue you’re experiencing and advise on next steps.

 If you’re not a member and you think you’ve fallen for an election-themed scam, what should you do next?
 Change your password for key accounts like your bank account and credit cards.